Psychedelic/dank-docs/docs/protocol-overview/how-dank-works.md

 This is achieved by having the Main Dank Canister act as a "proxy" for different cycle-related services/actions, like canister creation, to ensure the interactions between cycles and other Internet Computer assets or services.
 A simpler/abstracted experience for the user, concentrated under a single unique identifier (Principal ID).

-**Reference Implementation:**
-[Fleek.ooo](https://fleek.ooo/) is a platform that leverages Dank's cycles features to provide an Open Internet Service around development on the Internet Computer.
-Using just a Principal ID, developers can connect to Fleek.ooo and user their cycles to create canisters and charging stations from an abstracted UI.

 ## One-step User Onboardings for Apps that Surface Cycles

 ![](imgs/simple-auth.svg)